 Instructions

-- Season the chicken breasts with salt and pepper to taste and set aside.4 boneless, skinless chicken breasts, kosher salt and freshly ground black pepper
+- Season the chicken breasts with salt and pepper to taste and set aside.4 boneless, skinless chicken breasts, salt and pepper

 - Preheat oven to 400°F. In a large oven-proof skillet set over medium-high heat, melt the butter.2 tablespoons unsalted butter